Health and Safety

 Training and Competency

-Energy Safety Canada is an independent organization that issues regular safety alerts.
-The oil and natural gas industry works closely with Energy Safety Canada to develop recommended practices and provide training.
+Energy Safety Canada (ESC) is Canada’s national natural gas and oil safety association.
+ESC is an independent not-for-profit organization that works closely with the natural gas and oil industry to develop recommended practices and training.

-Canada’s oil and natural gas industry provides safety training so everyone understands risks and how to reduce them.
+Canada’s natural gas and oil industry provides safety training so everyone understands risks and how to reduce them.
 Industry programs provide practical, on-site mentoring of new employees by more experienced staff to improve overall competency.
-Companies also help workers manage fatigue, conduct drug and alcohol testing to ensure that workers are not impaired on the job, and emphasize driving safety.
+Companies also help workers manage fatigue, conduct drug and alcohol testing to ensure that workers are fit for work, and emphasize driving safety.

-In addition to training, safety excellence is achieved through a number of process safety practices and regulations.
+In addition to training, safety excellence is achieved through a number of collaborative industry initiatives, recommended practices, and regulations.

-Provincial and federal regulators are in place to ensure the safe and environmentally responsible development of Canada’s oil and natural gas resources over their entire life cycle.
-Comprehensive regulations and requirements are designed to maximize safety during exploration and production of oil and natural gas.
+Provincial and federal regulators are in place to ensure the safe and environmentally responsible development of Canada’s natural gas and oil resources over their entire life cycle.
+Comprehensive regulations and requirements are designed to maximize safety during exploration and production of natural gas and oil.
 Regulators play a key role in assuring safety.

-The oil and natural gas industry is advancing a safety culture based on a strong foundation of operational and corporate leadership and continuous improvement.
-Many companies conduct Safety Stand Downs and company executives and senior managers regularly visit frontline workers at facilities to talk about safety issues.
+The natural gas and oil industry is advancing a safety culture based on a strong foundation of operational and corporate leadership and continuous improvement.
+Many companies conduct a Safety Reconnect and company executives and senior managers regularly visit frontline workers at facilities to talk about safety issues.

 Hazard Identification and Risk Assessment Programs

 Identification of hazards, risk assessment and the development, implementation and monitoring of controls is a critical process that supports the safety of people and the environment.
-The oil and natural gas industry is committed to the effective management of workplace hazards, and will eliminate hazards where practicable.
+The natural gas and oil industry is committed to the effective management of workplace hazards, and will eliminate hazards where practicable.

-Emergency Response Plans (ERPs) are designed to ensure safety and are a vital tool to protect people in areas near oil and natural gas operations.
+Emergency Response Plans (ERPs) are designed to ensure safety and are a vital tool to protect people in areas near natural gas and oil operations.
 ERPs address public and facility protection and ensure that all emergency responders have a clear plan of action.

-The Alberta Energy Regulator (AER) requires all oil and natural gas companies to establish and maintain ERPs for their operations as part of Directive 071.
-ERPs are also required by the BC Oil and Gas Commission (BC0GC).
+The Alberta Energy Regulator (AER) requires all natural gas and oil companies to establish and maintain ERPs for their operations as part of Directive 071 Emergency Preparedness and Response Requirements in the Petroleum Industry.
+ERPs are also required by the BC Oil and Gas Commission (BC0GC), Saskatchewan Ministry of Energy & Resources (SKMER), and the Canada Energy Regulator (CER).

 Company management systems may be aligned to a range of national and international standards, as well as provincial and federal regulatory requirements.
 Companies and regulators audit regularly to verify compliance with safety programs, standards and regulatory requirements.
 Audit programs and certifications are useful tools for verifying that systems are working and for identifying opportunities for improvement.